All in-one Platform to Build, Operate, Host & Monetize Competitive Multiplayer Games

 There are many types of NFTs, as you can put any type of media file on the blockchain.
 This means you can find NFTs that are animations, graphics, music, videos, and even memes.

 Now, let’s tackle the “non-fungible part.”
-Fungible means that something is exchangeable.
+Fungibility means that something is exchangeable.
 Both cryptocurrencies and fiat currencies are fungible: you can exchange one dollar note for another and their value will be equal.

 NFTs, however, are non-fungible.
-It means that they’re not exchangeable; they’re unique and cannot be divided or exchanged one for another, just like in the case of art pieces or other collectibles—there is only one “Starry Night” by Vincent van Gogh.
-While there are other paintings created by van Gogh, their monetary and cultural value may be different from this piece.
-The same goes for non-fungible tokens.
-Their value differs, even across one collection.
+It means they’re not exchangeable; they’re unique and cannot be divided or exchanged one for another, just like in the case of art pieces or other collectibles—there is only one “Starry Night” by Vincent van Gogh.
+While there are other paintings created by van Gogh, their monetary and cultural value may be different from the "Starry Night".
+The same goes for non-fungible tokens; their value differs, even across one collection.
 For instance, the most expensive Bored Ape Yacht Club NFT is Bored Ape #8817, which sold for $3.4 million.
 However, an average price of a BAYC token is just $76.2k.

 NFTs can serve many functions.
 They can be simple collectibles or art pieces, or they can be used for certifying the authenticity and ownership of anything in the virtual or real world.
 For instance, universities could issue diplomas and certifications as NFTs in order to verify their received certification.
 NFTs could also be used as property deeds to ensure the ownership of real-world property.
 TechCrunch founder Michael Arrington has already done that by putting his Kyiv apartment on the blockchain.